MosesChoka/Webscrapping-Job-site-for-lates-job-posts/README.md

 # Webscrapping-Job-site-for-lates-job-posts
-The beauty of beautiful soup is that it can help one get data from various sources.
-This python file is an automation script using BeautifulSoup to fetch data from job posting site and outputs the latest job openings for Python related roles.
+The beauty of beautiful soup is that it can assist in gathering information from various online sources.
+This Python script uses BeautifulSoup to fetch data from job posting sites and outputs the most recent job openings for Python-related roles.